JPLamb193/kaliBox/README.md

 ARGON ONE RPI CASE FAN SCRIPTS WILL BRICK KALI.
 Requires further research.

 ParrotOS does not seem to have a version on their website that supports RPI (more specifically RPI4).
 Will need to research.
+  -ParrotOS seems to have discontinued ARM support back in Parrot version 3

 Specifications: